During our Dubai adventure, we booked a few days in the Doubletree Ras Al Khaimah and here is my review of the property.

 I always wondered why British holidaymakers visit Ras Al Khaimah instead of Dubai, but now I can see why.

 The Doubletree Resort and Spa Ras Al Khaimah are on the lower end of the pricing; It has plenty of activity options for kids and adults.
-You can enjoy the lovely beach, the spacious rooms and incredible views.
+You can enjoy the lovely beach, the spacious rooms and the incredible views.

 With a promenade outside it, you can walk for hours and enjoy your evenings.